vasilakisfil/Introspected-REST/README.md

 + specify http2 server push
 + etc

+Although MicroTypes is not a necessary requirement for Introspected REST, it helps by separating metadata in distinct classes that can then be identified and requested by the client.

+We will use the term MicroType's metadata to denote a response containing the metadata of a MicroType's semantics.

 #### 9.2.1.
 MicroTypes in HTTP
 The Content-Type header is limited up to 128 characters so we might need another header for that.
 Content-Type could describe the overall Media Type while Foo header could describe sub-media-types used to produce that Media Type.